ExaScience/elprep/README.md

 ## RAM

-elPrep is designed to operate in-memory, i.e. data is stored in RAM during computation.
-As long as you do not use the in-memory sort or mark duplicates filter, elPrep operates as a streaming tool and peek memory use is limited to a few GB.
+elPrep is designed to operate in memory, i.e. data is stored in RAM during computation.
+As long as you do not use the in-memory sort or mark duplicates filter, elPrep operates as a streaming tool, and peak memory use is limited to a few GB.

-The in-memory sort and mark duplicates filter require keeping the entire input file in memory and therefore use an amount of RAM that is proportional to the size of the input file.
+The in-memory sort and mark duplicates filter require keeping the entire input file in memory, and therefore use an amount of RAM that is proportional to the size of the input file.
 As a rule of thumb, elPrep requires 6x times more RAM memory than the size of the input file in .sam format when it is used for sorting or marking duplicates.

+For whole-genome sequencing, we recommend a server with at least 256GB RAM and processing the data per chromosome.
+For exome sequencing, we recommend a server with 256GB of RAM, or processing the data per chromosome on a server with 20GB RAM.

-If your machine has less RAM than your input requires this way, you have a couple of options.
+If your machine has less RAM than your input requires, you have a couple of options.
 One solution is to split up your input file per chromosomal region, which is for example also done to run analyses in a distributed setup.
-A variety of tools such as SAMtools provide this functionality.
+A variety of tools, such as SAMtools, provide commands to split up your input files in this way.

 Alternatively, you may configure a disk to extend the swap space of your server.
 Using swap space may have a penalty on execution time for a job compared to running the same job fully in RAM, but it does not change how elPrep is used.
 If configuring additional swap space is not an option, you may also run elPrep with the gc execution option.
-This option triggers more aggressive garbage collection during execution and may save peek memory use, but may significantly slow down execution compared to running fully in-memory.
+This option triggers more aggressive garbage collection during execution and may save peak memory use, but may significantly slow down execution compared to running fully in memory.
 See our manual reference pages for more details.

 ## Disk Space